mongodb/specifications/source/sessions/tests/README.rst

 Test Format
 ===========

-The same as the Transactions spec tests format.
+The same as the `Transactions Spec Test format
+<../../transactions/tests/README.rst#test-format>`_.

 Special Test Operations
 ```````````````````````

 Certain operations that appear in the "operations" array do not correspond to
 API methods but instead represent special test operations.
 Such operations are
-defined on the "testRunner" object and are documented in the Transactions spec
+defined on the "testRunner" object and are documented in the
-test.
+`Transactions Spec Test
+<../../transactions/tests/README.rst#special-test-operations>`_.
 Additional, session test specific operations are documented here:

 assertServerSessionPoolSize
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~